Shaza-Safi/Ontario_Sunshine_List/README.md

 preliminary notes
 ### Gender Gap:
-- the number of women employed has now equalized with men in 2020....from 24.3% in 1996 to 49.4% in 2020
+- the number of women employed has now equalized with men in 2020....from 30ish% in 1996 to 50% in 2020
 - wages are still show gap

 ### $ Spent
-- Hydro/OPG was not added to sunshine list until 1999

 ## **Recommendations for Future Analysis/ Parking Lot items due to time and resource constraints:**